This project is now open for your enjoyment!

 Funding for this project comes from a combination of individual donations and a Recreational Trails Program grant from the NH Bureau of Trails.
 Special thanks also to Multi-Weld Services for the trail gates which include sections of rail from this line as the bollards.

 This project will create a smooth trail with a stone dust surface so users of the Stevens Rail Trail will have a way to reach Route 103 and destinations like Knoxland, Cyr Lumber, the Schoolhouse Cafe, Madgetch, the Davisville Flea Market, RR Charlebois and more.

 After raising funds and leveraging the funds with a grant from the NH Bureau of Trails work began in early December 2018 with the Davisville section of the trail being staked out and brush cut.
 Silt fencing was installed where required.
 Our contractor, Hopkinton Forestry and Land Clearing, boxed out the trail through to the end of the Stevens Rail Trail, organic material was removed and bank run gravel brought in to establish a base.
 Culverts were installed as specified on the plans.
 Then the weather shut down work for the winter.
-Once we can get back in the ditching in a couple of areas of the railroad grade will be cleared, material brought in to ensure a good base in a couple of spots, and a top coat of 3/8″ minus stone dust will be spread and compacted.
-We are still accepting donations for this trail segment.